wearefuturegov/coronavirus-service-directory/README.md

 ### Seeding the production database

 It's intended to consume data from a Google Sheet.
-Download the sheet as a CSV and put it in the root of the app's directory.

-Running `rails csv` will run a custom rake task to parse the CSV file and seed the database from it.
+If you have the `DATASOURCE` environment variable set, running `rails csv` will run a custom rake task to parse the CSV data and seed the database from it.